Updated Mar 01, 2026

 Required Tools and Accounts

 First, set up an Adalo account.
-While you can start with a free plan, publishing your app to the Apple App Store or Google Play Store requires a $45/month subscription.
-Additionally, the External Collections feature - used for connecting to DreamFactory's API - is only available on paid plans.
+While you can start with a free plan, publishing your app to the Apple App Store or Google Play Store requires a paid subscription starting at $36/month.
+This plan includes unlimited usage with no App Actions charges, unlimited database records, and the External Collections feature needed for connecting to DreamFactory's API.

 Next, you'll need a DreamFactory instance.
 DreamFactory offers a 14-day free trial.
 You can either use a hosted account, install it locally via Bitnami (compatible with Windows and Linux), or deploy it on cloud platforms like AWS, Azure, or Google Cloud.
 However, keep in mind that connecting to IBM DB2 from a DreamFactory installation on Mac OS X is not supported.